pranavintech/E.F.P.I.A/README.md

 to run in local machine clone this project and then , follow the commands below:-

-cd NFT-Marketplace-Tutorial
+cd NFT-Marketplace-Tutorial \n
-npm install
+npm instal \n
-npm start
+npm start \n

 May our code be with u :)